History, tourist information, and nearby accommodation

 The 18th-century mansion was built by architect John Patterson, and rebuilt in 1909 by Sir Robert Lorimer.
 It is also 3 storeys high, with 34 corner towers and a 4-storey centre block.
 The interiors feature rich plasterwork, carved panelling, and a pair of marble fireplaces.

-We came to Monzie on a dull spring day, but our first site of the castle brightened our spirits considerably!
+We came to Monzie on a dull spring day, but our first sight of the castle brightened our spirits considerably!
 The approach to the castle is a long, narrow, drive that winds through gorgeous countryside, and you seem to be going deeper and deeper into nowhere before the castellated tower of Monzie peeks over the horizon.

 We were the only visitors that afternoon, and the owner took us around the house by herself.
 It was a lovely, personal touch, and she clearly had a great affection for the house.